Sultana sultana

-Sultana sultana is a species from the genus Sultana.
+Sultana sultana is a species of snail from the genus Sultana.

 This species was first described by Lewis Weston Dillwyn in 1817.

 Description

 Sultana sultana is a land snail.
 It has a shell height of 87.4 and a diameter 54.5 mm.

 Habitat and range

 This species occurs widely across South America, findings have been documented in Panama, Colombia, Ecuador, Peru, Bolivia, Brazil, French Guiana, and Suriname.
 Recent observations through citizen science apps, confirm these documented recordings.

 It has an habitat at low altitude and in moist forests.